 I grew up on Capitol Hill, in Washington D.C..
 My Dad worked in the Senate, and my Mom taught at Howard University.

 I went to the College of Wooster, in Ohio, where I met my wife, Tara.
-We have two lovely, amazing children: Lina, who will be high school Freshman, next year; and Jack, who is almost three years old.
+We have two lovely, amazing children: Lina, who will be a high school Freshman, next year; and Jack, who is now three years old.

 In my senior year of College (1999), I gave my life to Jesus, and joined a Presbyterian Church soon after!